 - Prioritise the health and well-being of people with intellectual disability by continuing to implement the reforms outlined in the National Roadmap for Improving the Health of People with Intellectual Disability.
 We urge candidates to ensure these reforms are a priority in the next National Health Reform Agreement, addressing high rates of hospital admissions and neglect in health services. - 2.
 Increase collaboration with states and territories to develop a national disability health navigation framework for consistency, ensuring people with a disability have access to navigators who understand their needs and can assist with coordinating their healthcare. - 3.
-Invest in a partnership between the federal, state, and territory governments to develop mandatory specialist disability awareness training programs for health professionals to communicate more effectively with people with disability. - 4.
-Increase funding and expand Medicare Mental Health Centres in urban, regional, and remote areas, ensuring all centres offer telehealth or video consultation options for those unable to attend in person. - 5.
-Ensure people with disability can access the disability support they need when in hospital around their personal and nutritional care to be able to get support from their NDIS support workers in hospital and access clear information on additional funding for reasonable adjustments during their stay.
+Invest in a partnership between the federal, state, and territory governments to develop specialist disability awareness training programs for health professionals to communicate more effectively with people with disability. - 4.
+Increase funding and expand Medicare Mental Health Centres in urban, regional, and remote areas, ensuring all centres offer telehealth or video consultation options for those unable to attend in person. - 6.
+Ensure people with disability can access the disability support they need when in hospital around their personal and nutritional care to be able to get support from their NDIS support workers in hospital and access clear information on additional funding for reasonable adjustments during their stay. - 7.
+Require health professionals to undertake mandatory training and learning and development opportunities around disability.